adammeester/basic-users-app/README.md

-# Zeller front-end coding challenge
+# Simple users data app

 # IMPORTANT - This project has 2 branches and I would encourage you to look at both main + the context-pattern branch as it demonstrates 2 different approaches to this solution